Dennis9990/easyvest/README.md

 ```
 SetPedComponentVariation(GetPlayerPed(-1), 9, 3, 1, 0)
 ```
--  Change messages.
-You can choose between server notifications or a more simple chat msg.
+- You can change the armor value of the vests to whatever you want.
 ```
-ShowNotification("You put on your vest.")
+SetPedArmour(GetPlayerPed(-1), 0)
 ```
 - Change these values in the Animation section to whatever animation you want.
 Full animation list https://wiki.gtanet.work/index.php?title=Animations
 ```